jiwonlich/test-klaytn-docs/CONTRIBUTING.md

 Labels for initial issue categories:

-- issue/bug: Issues with the code-level bugs.
+- issue/bug: Issues with the minor content typos and inaccuracy.
-- issue/documentation: Issues with the documentation.
+- issue/content: Issues with major content change.
-- issue/enhancement: Issues for enhancement requests.

 Status of open issues (will be tagged by the project moderators):

 - (no label): The default status.
 - open/need more information : The issue's creator needs to provide additional information to review.
 - open/reviewing: The issue is under review.
-- open/re-label needed: The label needs to be changed to confirmed as being a `bug` or future `enhancement`.
+- open/re-label needed: The label needs to be changed to confirmed as being a `bug` or future `content`.
-- open/approved: The issue is confirmed as being a `bug` to be fixed or `enhancement` to be developed.
+- open/approved: The issue is confirmed as being a `bug` to be fixed or `content` to be developed.
-- open/contribution welcome: The fix or enhancement is approved and you are invited to contribute to it.
+- open/contribution welcome: The content fix or update is approved and you are invited to contribute to it.

 Status of closed issues: